KamilSJaron/oh-know/subgenome_separation/README.md

 ## Let's separate some subgenomes!

-Here is some pertinent literature:
+While my paper is in prep, here is some pertinent literature:
 [Genome evolution in the allotetraploid frog Xenopus laevis](https://www.nature.com/articles/nature19840), and [Genome biology of the paleotetraploid perennial biomass crop Miscanthus](https://www.nature.com/articles/s41467-020-18923-6).